All Products

 kubectl run busybox --rm -ti --image=busybox /bin/sh

-Test the accessibility of the nginx Service:
+Inside the shell, attempt to reach the nginx Service:

 wget nginx